coreytan00/passbankgit/README.md

 _____________________________________________
 How to Run:

+# may not need
 If you do not have python, head to https://www.python.org/downloads/ to download the latest version.

 Clone the repo or download the zip to your desired location.

-Navigate to the location either in the folder or on CLI.
+Navigate to the location either in the folder or on the CLI (Command Line Interface).

-If on CLI, run ' python passwordbank.py ' to begin the program.
-If in folder, open passwordbank.py with Python.

-Yay
+Go into the "pb" directory and run "passwordbank.exe" to execute.
+Create a shortcut to somewhere else for easy access.

+Yay!